sambe-consulting/sego/README.md

 ## About Sego

-Sego is a framework built to assist data analysts, deploy web apps, and micro-service backends, used for:
+Sego is a framework built to assist data analysts, deploy web apps and micro-service backends, used for:
 - Model serving
 - Multi-stage data processing
 - And Dashboards

-Sego Can still be used as a fully fledge web framework.
+Sego can also be used to build:
+- Rest APIs
+- Micro-service topologies
+- Normal MVC webapps